top of page

 In 1936 a group of local thespians calling themselves the “Dramatists” produced their first play, Are You Intruding.
 They were invited by the Hovey Memorial Society (a men’s club) to use their newly-constructed, 1,300 seat, Hovey Memorial Building as their performing location.
 After the success of the Dramatists first effort, the Hovey Memorial Society invited the Dramatists to take up permanent residence at the hall.
 And so the Hovey Players were born.

-For the spring musical (April 10 and 11) in 1946, Victor Herbert’s Sweethearts, Hovey altered their original rules and opened the casting call to all comers.
+For the spring musical in April of 1946, Victor Herbert’s Sweethearts, Hovey altered their original rules and opened the casting call to all.

 Without a home after IBEW bought the Hovey Memorial Building, for two decades we performed in churches, schools (particularly Lexington Jr. High School), the Boys and Girls Club, and in small halls throughout the area.
 The 1960-1961 Season was the first year we performed a summer show (in a church).
 The group used the basement of 740 Main St as a workshop and clubhouse/rehearsal space.

 In 1973 the Hovey Players constructed a theater in our rehearsal/workshop space in the basement of the D’Angio Building at 9 Spring Street.
-In 1983 this space was dedicated as the Abbott Memorial Theater in honor of a beloved member, the late Dr. Alden Q Abbott.
-The Abbott is a little theater but that does not reflect the size of our heart nor our talent.
+In 1983, this space was dedicated as the Abbott Memorial Theater in honor of a beloved member, the late Dr. Alden Q. Abbott.
+The Abbott was a smaller theater, but contained large heart and great talent.

 Hamblin Levi Hovey was born June 17, 1838.
-When six months old, his father died, and with his mother he went to East Ware, MA to live with her parents.
-He lived there with them until he was ten years old, when his mother married Mr. Emerson, and with her he removed to Gilmanton, N.H., where he lived until he was fifteen.
-He then went to live with his Uncle Daniel Gove Currier in Waltham, Mass., where he attended the high school.
-He became a clerk in his uncle’s retail clothing store and subsequently with Bean & Clayton and later with H. W. Smith, Dock Square, in Boston.
+His father died when he was only six months old, and he went to East Ware, MA with his mother to live with her parents.
+He lived there with them until he was ten years old, at which point his mother married Mr. Emerson and they all moved to Gilmanton, NH, where he lived until he was fifteen.
+He then went to live with his uncle, Daniel Gove Currier, in Waltham, MA where he attended the local high school.
+He became a clerk in his uncle’s retail clothing store, then with Bean & Clayton, and later with H. W. Smith, Dock Square, in Boston.

-He was a quiet boy with studious tastes and early became a member of the Everett Literary Society, which was composed of some of the best young men in the town, with whom he formed some close friendships which continued through life.
+He was a quiet boy with studious tastes and early on became a member of the Everett Literary Society, which was composed of some of the brightest young men in the town.
+It was there that he formed many close friendships which he carried throughout his life.

-In 1861 he enlisted in Company M., of the First regiment of Massachusetts cavalry, and went with the regiment to Hilton Head, S.C.
-When he returned to Waltham in October 1867, he entered the office of J. W. Parmenter, coal, wood and brick dealer.
+In 1861, he enlisted in Company M. of the First regiment of Massachusetts cavalry, and went with the regiment to Hilton Head, SC.
+When he returned to Waltham in October 1867, he was employed into the office of J. W. Parmenter: coal, wood, and brick dealer.

-He married Harriet Adelaide, daughter of his employer Jonas Willis Parmenter and Harriet (Kingsbury) Parmenter June 3, 1868, in Waltham.
-He died suddenly, May 12, 1904.
+He married Harriet Adelaide, daughter of his employer Jonas Willis Parmenter and Harriet (Kingsbury) Parmenter on June 3, 1868 in Waltham.
+He died suddenly on May 12, 1904.

 In 1935, the Parmenter family commissioned several buildings.
 Two were named in honor of Hamblin Hovey.
-One was a 1,300 seat auditorium christened the Hovey Memorial Building.
-The second was Hovey Hall, a smaller dance hall.
-Hovey Hall is long gone.
+One was the 1,300 seat auditorium christened the Hovey Memorial Building.
+The second was Hovey Hall, a smaller dance hall, which is also now long gone.
 The Hall consisted of a fully functional stage, a flat orchestra area which could accommodate 25 large round tables or 500 auditorium style seats.
-The orchestra was surrounded on three sides by a balcony seating an additional 750 or more seats.
+The orchestra was surrounded on three sides by a balcony, seating an additional 750 or more seats.
 The orchestra was often used for performance and as an arena for boxing events.

-Hovey Players would like to thank the Hovey family for their many contributions to this site.
+Hovey Players would like to thank the Hovey family for their many contributions to our theater.

 bottom of page